Preventing Pressure Injuries

 This information explains how you can prevent pressure injuries.

 A pressure injury is a sore on your skin or the tissue below it.
-You can get them when a part of your body is under pressure for a long period of time.
-The pressure can come from lying in bed or sitting in a wheelchair for too long.
+It can happen when one part of your body has pressure on it for a long time.
+This can happen if you lie in bed or sit in a wheelchair for too long.
 Pressure injuries are also called bedsores or pressure sores.

-Pressure injuries often happen over bony areas, such as your tailbone, hip, or heel of your foot.
-They can also be caused by medical devices, such as splints or feeding tubes, that rub against your skin.
+Pressure injuries often happen over bony areas, such as your tailbone, hip, or heels.
+They can also be caused by medical devices, like splints or feeding tubes, that rub against your skin.

-The first sign that a pressure injury is forming is usually skin that turns red or purple.
+The first sign of a pressure injury is usually skin that turns red, purple, or blue.
 People with light skin usually get red patches.
 People with dark skin usually get purple or blue patches.
 The skin may get darker and start to hurt, burn, or itch.
 Sometimes a pressure injury can turn into an open wound.

-You may be at risk of getting a pressure injury if you:
+You may be more likely to get a pressure injury if you:

-• Lay in bed or sit on a chair for long periods of time.
+• Stay in bed or sit for long periods.

-• Have conditions that can affect how much blood flows to your skin, such as diabetes and heart disease.
+• Have health problems that can affect how much blood flows to your skin, like diabetes or heart disease.

-• Have conditions that can reduce the amount of pain or discomfort you feel, such as nerve or muscle disorders.
-This can cause you to not notice when a pressure injury is forming.
+• Do not feel pain well because of nerve or muscle problems.
+This can make it hard to notice when a pressure injury is forming.

 • Do not get enough nutrients from your diet or do not drink enough liquids to keep your skin healthy.